steve-fields/flip-flop/docs/CONTRIBUTING.md

 ### Pull

-To pull changes for a branch:
+To pull changes for a your current branch:

 `git pull`

-To pull branches from remote:
+To update your local repo to have new remote branches reflected locally:

 `git fetch`